sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 [VanEck Vectors Semiconductor ETF(SMH)](https://finance.yahoo.com/quote/SMH/history?p=SMH)

 Clicking on the above links will also show the data i will be leveraging.
 I intend to use 1 year worth of data.
 During analysis, if I find myself needing more data, it is simple to obtain more data from yahoo by getting 5 years worth of data.
-The individual pieces of information that i will leverge for each day will be "Open", "High", "Low", "Close", "Volume" and "Adjusted Close".
+The individual pieces of information that i will leverage for each day will be "Open", "High", "Low", "Close", "Volume" and "Adjusted Close".
 1 year worth of data will provide 252 data points.
 5 years worth of data will result in approximately 1250 data points.
 The data range of the dataset will be between December 26, 2016 to December 26 2017.

 What i will attempt to predict is the adjusted stock price 1 day ahead.